sagemath/trac_to_gh/Issue 6847.md

 # Issue 6847: Auto-generate and insert images into the documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6847

 Original creator: mpatel